grayisgreat/cloudfoundry-deployd/README.md

 cloudfoundry-deployd
 ====================

-Deploying deployd to pivotal CF
+Deploying deployd to pivotal CF.

+Requires MongoDB service bound to the application.